AIWG International Conference in Berlin, October 2019/ Picture: Julius Matuschik

 “Approaches to Cooperation between the State and Muslim Communities: Training of Muslim Religious Professionals in Europe“ AIWG International Conference in Berlin, June 2021

 The Academy for Islam in Research and Society at the Goethe-University in Frankfurt has successfully concluded its international conference on the issue of cooperation between Muslim communities and the State in Berlin on 24th and 25th June.
 With a special focus on the issue of “Training of Muslim Religious Professionals in Europe“, the AIWG continued the discussion from its recent workshop in December in Frankfurt with approximately 50 experts from 14 European countries.
 The AIWG published the conference report.
-Read more about the conference in our report.

 “Building bridges between State and Muslim communities: domestic training of Muslim religious professionals in Europe and North America as a common issue“ AIWG International Hybrid Workshop in Frankfurt, December 2020

 The AIWG hosted an international hybrid workshop on 7th December 2020 in Frankfurt, as part of its International Programme.
 Under the title “Building bridges between State and Muslim communities: domestic training of Muslim religious professionals in Europe and North America as a common issue“, experts discussed the respective issues online as well as in person.
 The AIWG published the bilingual workshop report.
-Read more about the workshop in our report.

 Muslim Chaplaincy A Resource for Social Welfare?
 AIWG International Conference in Frankfurt, January 2019

 From 22 – 24 January 2019, 33 specialists from eleven nations came together in Frankfurt (Ger- many) to attend the conference “Muslim Chaplaincy.
 A resource for social welfare?”
 As the starting point for a conference series titled ‘International view on Islam in research and society’ the conference provided a three-days platform to explore the topic of ‘Muslim chaplaincy’ from different angles.
 Theological approaches as well as sociological issues and case examples were discussed by assembling academic and practical knowledge.
-Read more about the first conference in our report.

 From CopyPaste to Domestic Training?
 Muslim Religious Leadership in Europe and North America“– AIWG International Conference in Berlin, October 2019